devpakko/SimpleRPG/README.md

-# Simple Role Playing RPG using Html Css and Javascript
+# Simple RPG using Html Css and Javascript